Configuration file¶

 but it does come with a performance degradation, because additional, adjacent vector tiles need to be loaded to generate a single tile.

-to disable this processing.
+Default is 0 to disable this processing.

 Minimum amount of raster tile renderers per scale factor.